-The School offers an educational model which is open to all and offers a more attractive choice to parents' in the state sector.
+The Island Free School will offer an educational model which is open to all and offers a more attractive choice to parents' in the state sector.
 We will have an active parents association who will be fundamental to the running of the school.
-We actively promote parent governor posts and will also support parents in becoming active learners with in the school.
+We will actively promote parent governor posts and will also support parents in becoming active learners with in the school.